 Contamination.
 Mixed plastics with food residue, wet paper, food-soiled cardboard — these lose value or get rejected entirely at the sorting facility.
 Even at well-run commercial operations, contamination in single-stream recycling typically runs around 14% (Resource Recycling, 2020).
 Multi-stream systems with separate bins per material cut that to 7–8%.
 That difference shows up in your rebate cheque.

 Separation quality.
 Clean baled cardboard commands a different price from loose mixed waste with cardboard in it.
-Sorted aluminium cans are worth more than mixed metal scrap.
+Separated aluminium cans are worth more than mixed metal scrap.
 The work you do at source — proper bins, clear labelling, basic staff awareness — directly determines the grade and the price.

 Material grade.
 Not all material in a stream is equal.
 Office white paper is worth more than newspaper.
 Grade A copper is worth more than copper with insulation still on it.
 A good collector will tell you what grades they pay for and how to capture them cleanly.
 A general waste hauler won't.